Klafyvel/klafypage/blog/articles/fft-arduino/index.md

 \information{This is the long version of the story.
-If you are only interested in nice plots showing the speed and the accuracy of my proposed solution, please head to the dedicated instructable : Faster than the Fastest FFT on Arduino !}
+If you are only interested in nice plots showing the speed and the accuracy of my proposed solution, please head to the dedicated instructable : [Faster than the Fastest FFT for Arduino](https://www.instructables.com/Faster-Than-the-Fastest-FFT-for-Arduino/) !}

 [^date]: Yes, [I went through my Firefox history database](https://support.mozilla.org/en-US/questions/937585#answer-369869) to find this date.